wino6687/blogci/blogpost_ci.md

 The interesting thing about PEP8 though is that it is just a guide.
 Go has a built in tool for enforcing its formatting standards, but python simply has a set of guidelines for programmers to follow.
 This leads to inconsistent formatting of code from person to person, and can impact the readability of files when sharing open science.

-The automatic tool that Go has access to, '''gofmt''', is called a Linting service.
-This service takes your files, and checks them for style/formatting issues.
+The automatic tool that Go has access to, ```gofmt```, is called a linting service.
+This service takes your files and checks them for style/formatting issues.
+It then handles any issues found and returns a fixed file.
 This ultimately leads to everyone's files being formatted in the same manner.

 Python doesn't have an automatic tool like this built in, but in true python fashion it does have access to some great 3rd party libraries for performing this task.

 Our first useful tool is ```flake8```, which finds style errors and reads out where they are comming from for you.
 However, flake8 does not fix any of these formatting issues.
 It just tells you where they are.
 You will probably end up using flake8 manually for some things, but there are better ways to address the bulk of the issues that will come up.

 This is where a tool called ```black``` comes in. ```black``` isn't a part of the standard python library and doesn't adhere 100% to PEP8 standards; however, it does do a phenominal job at cleaning your code into a format that is easy to read and maintain. ```black``` actually contains a few extra rules on top of PEP8 standards that its team claim make it even better for producing maintainable code, which is critical to python programmers; maintaining python libraries can be one of the most difficult long term challenges a programmer faces.
-But the tools we will discuss further will aid in keeping your projects maintained over time, even when they may not be you prime focus.
+Luckily the tools we will discuss next will further aid in keeping your projects maintained over time.

 # Continuous Integration

+__Note:__ I will be using Travis-CI as my example CI service because it is easy/free to integrate with public github repositories and is very flexible with its use.

-Continuous integration is the tool that really enables the creation of maintainable code.
+Continuous integration is likely the most important tool for enabling the creation of maintainable code.
 With a continuous integration (CI) service, like Travis-CI, every time you push a new version of your code its unit tests gets run in a fresh vm instance with the dependencies of your choosing.

 This means that every time you make a change to your codebase you can automatically run all of your unit tests in a fresh environment to make sure no adverse affects occured.

 You can also choose to run your continuous integration over specific intervals of time to ensure changes to your dependencies haven't broken what you are using them for.
 If something does break, you can go look at which test is broken and figure out what changes have lead to this occuring.

+CI services aren't just useful for running tests, they also provide the ability to deploy code.
+For example, every time I publish a new version of my git repo a tagged commit is created, which then triggers a command to publish a new pypi version of my software.
+There are many different "hooks" you can add that get triggered when certain build conditions are met.

 # 1. Our Toolbox
 - Testing Tools